minprog/webprogrammeren/Problems/2 profile/profile.md

 in the terminal window and clicking on the link that appears.

 ## Specification

-Implement in your `homepage` directory a website that must:
+Implement in your `profile` directory a website that must:

 *   Contain at least four different `.html` pages, at least one of which is `index.html` (the main page of your website), and it should be possible to get from any page on your website to any other page by following one or more hyperlinks.
+*   `index.html` should include a profile picture, your name, and a short description of you and your interests.
+During the course we'll create a face book of sorts that combines all these pages.
+This face book will be shared among this year's cohort of students.
+Do note that if you feel uncomfortable sharing personal images or details, you are welcome to use an avatar picture instead, or to opt-out all together by mailing the staff at progik@mprog.nl.
 *   Use at least ten (10) distinct HTML tags besides `<html>`, `<head>`, `<body>`, and `<title>`.
 Using some tag (e.g., `<p>`) multiple times still counts as just one (1) of those ten!
 *   Integrate one or more features from Bootstrap into your site.
 Bootstrap is a popular library (that comes with lots of CSS classes and more) via which you can beautify your site.
 See [Bootstrap's documentation](https://getbootstrap.com/docs/4.5/) to get started.
 In particular, you might find some of [Bootstrap's components](https://getbootstrap.com/docs/4.5/components/) of interest.
 To add Bootstrap to your site, it suffices to include